heyitsxen/pba-video-thankyou/README.md

 # Sources

+Be aware that all of these assets in `src/Assets` do not origin from me.
+Please check for their sources.

 ## Icons/Images

 - [Pointer: by Becca from Noun Project](https://thenounproject.com/icon/pointer-2559539/)
 - [Halloween Ghost Sticker by KiraKira](https://giphy.com/stickers/transparent-dv0E50gKjjaRzbcltM)
 - [Minecraft Background](https://www.polygon.com/2019/11/7/20952214/minecraft-most-important-game-of-the-decade-2010)
+- Ballon clipart TBA

 ## Emojis